lobofoltran/aws-cloud-native-playground/README.md

 # AWS Cloud-Native Playground

-This project is a **cloud-native playground** built to explore and compare AWS managed services and modern application platforms, with a strong focus on **infrastructure as code, event-driven architecture, and container orchestration**.
+This project is a **cloud-native playground** built to explore, compare, and reason about **AWS managed services and modern application platforms**, with a strong focus on:

+- **Infrastructure as Code**
+- **Event-driven architecture**
+- **Managed compute platforms**
+- **Platform and cloud engineering practices**

-The goal is not to optimize for a single “best” architecture, but to **intentionally use multiple AWS compute models** (ECS and EKS) to understand their trade-offs, operational characteristics, and ideal use cases in real-world cloud environments.
+The goal is not to optimize for a single “best” architecture, but to **intentionally combine multiple AWS compute and data models** to understand their trade-offs, operational characteristics, and real-world use cases.

 ---